 DESCRIPTION OF PORTFOLIO.
-The portfolio of the Trust contains 26 issues of common stock of domestic and foreign companies and 11 issues of common stock of closed-end investment companies.
+The portfolio of the Trust contains 23 issues of common stock of domestic and foreign companies and 13 issues of common stock of closed-end investment companies.
 100% of the issues are represented by the Sponsor's contracts to purchase such Securities.
-Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the Funds whose portfolios are not fixed): consumer products and services; energy; financials; health care; industrials: telecommunication services: and utilities.
+Based upon the principal business of each issuer and current market values, the following industries are represented by the common stocks of the companies in the portfolio (and does not include the Funds whose portfolios are not fixed): consumer products and services; energy; financials; industrials; materials; and utilities.